acts-project/acts/docs/core/seeding.md

 :::{figure} ../figures/seeding/x-yCoordinates.svg
 :width: 400px
 :align: center
 The x-y projection of the detector with the charged particle helical track originating from the centre of the detector.
-Signals left by passage of the track through the detector layers are marked with green crosses.
+Signals left by the passage of the track through the detector layers are marked with green crosses.
 :::

 From the helix circle (see {numref}`x-yCoordinates`), particle energy and impact parameters can be estimated.
-To calculate the helix circle in the $x/y$ plane, the $x,y$ coordinates are transformed into a $u/v$ plane in order to calculate the circle with a linear equation instead of a quadratic equation for speed.
+To calculate the helix circle in the $x/y$ plane, the $x,y$ coordinates are transformed into a $u/v$ plane to calculate the circle with a linear equation instead of a quadratic equation for speed.
 The conformal transformation is given by:

 \begin{equation*}